Work/Life Balance: Fantasy or Reality?

 The big problem people face is in the mistaken belief that balance necessarily means equality.
 If you try to balance your work and your life by trying to spend equal time on both, you’re setting yourself up for disappointment.
 There are some careers where that may be possible, but being a physician requires such a huge time commitment that the time spent at work and home will probably never be equal.

-So how do you achieve that balance you crave?
+So how do you achieve that work/life balance you crave?

 If you’re married, you and your spouse should establish expectations for what your time commitments will look like.
 This will be different in medical school, residency, fellowship, and practice.
 This may even be different month to month during those periods.